saiyamjain143/SocialAuthentication/README.md

 # SocialAuthentication
 Social login using Xamarin.Forms

-Android and iOS implementation of login using social networking such as:
+Android and iOS implementation of login using social networking sites such as:
 Facebook,
 Google,
 Instagram